-Policy C-PF-2c: A Coastal Permit shall be required for water or wastewater management facility expansion or improvement projects unless otherwise exempt by the Local Coastal Program.
+Policy C-PF-2c: A Coastal Permit shall be required for water or wastewater management facility expansion or improvement projects unless otherwise exempt by the Local Coastal Program, or the Coastal Act.
 Development of new or expansion of existing water or wastewater management facilities shall be in phase with the availability of other public works infrastructure.
 (NEW)